Relative Regular Riemann-Hilbert correspondence II: Proof of Theorem

 We prove that $\RH_X^S$ is a right quasi-inverse of the functor $\pSol_X:\rD^\rb_\rhol(\DXS)\to\rD^\rb_\cc(\pOS)$ by exhibiting an isomorphism of functors $\alpha:\id_{\rD^\rb_\cc(\pOS)}\isom\pSol_X\circ\RH_X^S$.
 This is the analogue in possibly higher dimension for $S$ of \cite[Th.\,3]{MFCS2}: \begin{enumerate} \step For $F$ in $\rD^\rb_\cc(\pOS)$, $\RH_X^S(F)$ is an object of $\rD^\rb_\rhol(\DXS)$ and there exists a functorial isomorphism $\alpha_F:F\simeq\pSol_X(\RH_X^S(F))$ in $\rD^\rb_\cc(\pOS)$. \end{enumerate}

-\begin{proof}[Proof of \eqref{TM}] We recall the notation for the duality functor (\cf\cite[Prop.\,2.23]{MFCS1}): for $F$ in $\rD^\rb_\rc(\pOS)$, we set $\bD'F=\Rhom_{\pOS}(F,\pOS)\in\rD^\rb_\rc(\pOS)$ and $\bD F=\bD'F[2d_X]$.
+\begin{proof}[Proof of \eqref{TM}] We recall the notation for the duality functor (\cf\cite[Prop.\,2.23]{MFCS1}): for $F$ in $\rD^\rb_\rc(\pOS)$, we set $\bD'F=\Rhom_{\pOS}(F,\pOS)\in\rD^\rb_\rc(\pOS)$ and $\bD F=\bD'F[2\dim X]$.
 Functoriality in \eqref{TM} is obtained by means of Lemma \ref{lem:DRRHS}: once we know that, for $F$ in $\rD^\rb_\cc(\pOS)$, $\RH_X^S(F)$ belongs to $\rD^\rb_\rhol(\DXS)$, we can apply \cite[Cor.\,3.9]{MFCS1} together with bi-duality in $\rD^\rb_\cc(\pOS)$ (\cf \cite[Prop.\,2.23]{MFCS1}) to obtain a functorial isomorphism

-For the first part of \eqref{TM}, the main step is provided by Proposition \ref{CDT}, where we proved the case $F=j_!\bD'L$ for an S-coherent local system $L$ in the setting of Section~\ref{subsec:Deligneext} (from which we keep the notation), that is, $D$ is a normal crossing divisor in~$X$ and $L$ is an $S$-local system on $\XsS:=(X\setminus D)\times S$.
+For the first part of \eqref{TM}, the main step is provided by Proposition \ref{CDT}, where we proved the case $F=j_!\bD'L$ in the setting of Section~\ref{subsec:Deligneext} (from which we keep the notation), that~is, $D$ is a normal crossing divisor in~$X$ and $L$ is a coherent $S$-local system on $\XsS:=(X\setminus D)\times S$.

 We now conclude the proof of \eqref{TM} by a standard induction on the dimension of the $X$-support of $F$, based on Theorem \ref{L:A4}, analogous to that of \cite[\S7.3]{Ka3} (\cf\cite[Th.\,3]{MFCS2} for the case $\dim S=1$).